Purdue vs. Xavier College Basketball Predictions & Picks - November 13

 Purdue vs. Xavier Predictions & Picks: Spread, Total - November 13

-Monday's contest between the Purdue Boilermakers (2-0) and Xavier Musketeers (2-0) going head to head at Mackey Arena has a projected final score of 75-66 (according to our computer prediction) in favor of Purdue, who is listed as the favorite by our model.
-The game will begin at 8:30 PM ET on November 13.
+Monday's game that pits the Purdue Boilermakers (2-0) against the Xavier Musketeers (2-0) at Mackey Arena has a projected final score of 75-66 (based on our computer prediction) in favor of Purdue, who is favored in this matchup by our model.
+Game time is at 8:30 PM ET on November 13.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!